sergiofigueras/belchior-language/README.md

 ## Example Belchior program
 ```
+  # Comments are always made starting with #
   # Creating a new block and behavior in the namespace com.domain
   on com.domain.User def `create new user` {
     given age < 18 {